Sowmika024/Sowmika024/README.md

-🎓I'm pursuing my final year B.Tech in Computer Science from the Indian Institute Of Information Technology,Sricity, Andhra Pradesh.
+- 🎓 I'm pursuing my final year B.Tech in Computer Science from the Indian Institute Of Information Technology,Sricity, Andhra Pradesh.

 - 🎯 Interested in contributing my knowledge in the field of software development.